yuyue730/TypescriptAxios/README.md

     * For asynchroization purpose, `cancelToken` stores a pending `Promise` object.
 When the `cancel` function was executed, this will resolve the pending promise, cancel the request and call `reject()`.
   * `withCredentials`: If `http://domain-a.com` wants to send a request to `http://api.domain-b.com/get` with Cookies under `api.domain-b.com`.
 We need an additional boolean setup in `XMLHttpRequest` called `withCredentials`.
 So we also add this parameter in `AxiosRequestConfig` interface.
   * Cross-site Request Forgery (XSRF) Prevention (for knowledge see section below):
+    * Definition of XSRF:
+      * CSRF (Cross-Site Request Forgery) is an attack that impersonates a trusted user and sends a website unwanted commands.
+This can be done, for example, by including malicious parameters in a URL behind a link that purports to go somewhere else
+    * Implementation Detail:
       * Add `url` utility function to determine whether url in the request is the same origin as current window url.
       * Read XREF Token value from cookie based on `xsrfCookieName`
       * Add `xsrfHeaderName` as header and `xsrfCookieValue` as value to request
   * Upload Download monitoring
     * Add `onDownloadProgress` and `onUploadProgress` functions to `AxiosRequestConfig`.
     * Bind both events to `XMLHttpRequest.onprogress` and `XMLHttpRequest.upload.onprogress`